Triangular arrangements on the projective plane: Introduction

 \section{Introduction}

 A line arrangement $\cA=\{l_1,\ldots, l_n\}$ in $\P^2$ is a finite set of distinct lines.
 The union of these lines forms a divisor defined by an equation $f=\prod_i f_i=0$, where $f_i=0$ is the equation defining $l_i$.
-The sheaf $\T_{\cA}$ of vector fields tangent to this arrangement can be defined as the kernel of the Jacobian map, which means:
+The sheaf $\T_{\cA}$ of vector fields tangent to this arrangement can be defined as the kernel of the Jacobian map, which means

 where $\mathcal{J}_f$ is the ideal sheaf generated by the three partial derivatives $\nabla f=(\partial_x f,\partial_y f, \partial_z f)$.
-This ideal, called \textit{Jacobian ideal}, defines the Jacobian scheme supported by the singular points of the arrangement; for instance when $\cA$ is generic (i.e. it consists of $n$ lines in general position) then $\mathcal{J}_f$ defines $\binom{n}{2}$ distinct points.
+This ideal, called the\, \textit{Jacobian ideal}, defines the Jacobian scheme supported by the singular points of the arrangement; for instance, when $\cA$ is generic (\textit{i.e.}~it consists of $n$ lines in general position), $\mathcal{J}_f$ defines $\binom{n}{2}$ distinct points.
 The sheaf $\T_{\cA}$, which is a reflexive sheaf over $\P^2$ and therefore a vector bundle, is a basic tool to study the link between the geometry, the topology and the combinatorics of $\cA$.

-When $\T_{\cA}=\cO_{\P^2}(-a)\oplus \cO_{\P^2}(-b)$ the arrangement $\cA$ is called \textit{free arrangement} and the integers $(a,b)$ are its exponents; this notion of freeness was first introduced for a reduced divisor by Saito \cite{S} and by Terao \cite{T} for hyperplane arrangements.
+When $\T_{\cA}=\cO_{\P^2}(-\alpha)\oplus \cO_{\P^2}(-\beta)$, the arrangement $\cA$ is called a \textit{free arrangement}, and the integers $(\alpha,\beta)$ are called its exponents.
+This notion of freeness was first introduced by Saito \cite{S} for a reduced divisor and by Terao \cite{T} for hyperplane arrangements.

-In \cite{OT} Terao conjectures that freeness depends only on the combinatorics of $\cA$, where the combinatorics is described by the intersection lattice $L(\cA)$, that is the set of all the intersections of lines in $\cA$.
-More precisely, if two arrangements $\cA_0$ and $\cA_1$ have the same combinatorics (a bijection between $L(\cA_0)$ and $L(\cA_1)$) and one of them is free then the other one is also free (of course with the same exponents).
-This conjecture, despite all the efforts, is proved, for line arrangements, only up to $13$ lines (see \cite{DIM}).
+In \cite{OT} Terao conjectures that freeness depends only on the combinatorics of $\cA$, where the combinatorics is described by the intersection lattice $L(\cA)$, that is, the set of all the intersections of lines in $\cA$ (see Section~\ref{sec-RUA}).
+More precisely, if two arrangements $\cA_0$ and $\cA_1$ have the same combinatorics (a bijection between $L(\cA_0)$ and $L(\cA_1)$) and one of them is free, then the other one is also free (of course with the same exponents).
+This conjecture, despite all the efforts, has been proved, for line arrangements, only up to $13$ lines (see \cite{DIM}).

-A weaker problem concerns the weak combinatorics.
-The weak combinatorics of a given arrangement of $n$ lines is given by the knowledge of the integers $t_i$, $i\ge 2$, which are the number of points with multiplicity exactly $i$ of the arrangement.
+A weaker problem concerns the weak combinatorics (see Section~\ref{sec-weak}).
+The weak combinatorics of a given arrangement of $n$ lines is given by the knowledge of the integers $t_i$, $i\ge 2$, which are the numbers of points with multiplicity exactly $i$ of the arrangement.
 Let us mention the following formula, proved by Hirzebruch in \cite{Hirzebruch}, involving these numbers (when $t_n=t_{n-1}=t_{n-2}=0$):